-Funding Tim ning Plan Action Allocation (as estimated at time of ACS adoption) Responsible Team(s) 21/22 22/23 23/24 24/25 25/26 26+ Status - April 2022 provide pedestrians and cyclists with on street information and the wayfinding signage will help to connect residents and visitors with the town centres, public transport and local facilities.
+Funding Timing Plan Action Allocation (as estimated at time of ACS adoption) Responsible Team(s) 21/22 22/23 23/24 24/25 25/26 26+ Status - April 2022 Status - April 2023 provide pedestrians and cyclists with on street information and the wayfinding signage will help to connect residents and visitors with the town centres, public transport and local facilities.
 The system is to include the provision of distance and time to destination, area and route mapping, a clear and legible visual language to assist with journey planning and encourage the use of active transport modes.
-The project consists of four phases: Opportunities, Constraints & Gaps Analysis Report.
-Draft Wayfinding Signage Plan.
-Final Wayfinding Signage Plan and Guidelines.
-Implementation Plan.
+The project consists of four phases: 1.
+Opportunities, Constraints & Gaps Analysis Report.
+2. Draft Wayfinding Signage Plan.
+3. Final Wayfinding Signage Plan and Guidelines.
+4. Implementation Plan.
 Phase 1 has been finalised and Phase 2 is currently being progressed with preliminary work to be presented to Council workshop for comment in May 2022.
-The consultant project manager for the project is situated in Adelaide, for this reason and with consideration to COVID-19 travel restrictions, the preliminary work for the project was delayed. \$500,000 Engineering • • • • • Plan Implementation Once an appropriate style, messaging and installation priority has been established through the development of the Wayfinding Plan (2021/22 - 2022/23) the procurement and implementation would likely be subject to a Request for Tender (based upon a budget of \$500,000) to be delivered over 4 years.
-The timing and costing of the implementation may be subject to change based on the finalisation of the Wayfinding Plan.
-1.2 Ensure pedestrian and cycling routes (including schools) are of a high quality and safe for all users. crossings including intersections, midblock crossings and high traffic crossovers.
+The consultant project manager for the project is situated in Adelaide, for this reason and with consideration to COVID-19 travel restrictions, the preliminary work for the project was delayed. \$500,000 Engineering • • • • • priority has been established through the development of the Wayfinding Plan (2021/22 - 2022/23) the Following adoption, \$198,000 from the cash-in-lieu for carparking reserve as approved by Council in the 2022/23 financial budget was allocated to the implementation of the Wayfinding Signage Plan.
+The City has progressed this action by developing an RFQ for a consultant.
+The RFQ is currently out for advertising and a consultant is due to be appointed in May 2022.
+1.2 Ensure pedestrian and cycling routes (including schools) are of a high quality and safe for all users.
+1.2.1: Develop a high quality, safe pedestrian path network which supports all mobility levels and is accessible to all.
+This includes: Undertaking an audit of network crossings including intersections, mid-block crossings and high traffic crossovers.
 Priority should be given to areas surrounding schools, key routes to town centres and mixed-use areas, activity corridors, and transit nodes; Identifying midblock crossing opportunities.
 Provision should be made for crossings for clocks over 150m long; At intersections, ensure pedestrian priority traffic lights are in place and allow sufficient time for crossings; and Use planning requirements to manage streetscape development and temporary obstructions. \$250,000 p.a.
-Engineering • • • • improvement program.
-This resourcing will be considered during the 2022/23 financial year budget process and the action progressed accordingly.
-This pro Resourc financia progress develop asset m 1.2.2: Upgrade and improve paths based on the condition assessment undertaken every 3 \$200,000 p.a.
-Engineering • • • The City engages a qualified and independent asset management consultant to undertake a full road and A full ro complet wing adoption, \$198,000 from the cash-in-lieu irparking reserve as approved by Council in the /23 financial budget was allocated to the mentation of the Wayfinding Signage Plan.
+Engineering • • • This project is due to commence in 2023/24, but the timing is dependent upon resourcing.
+The project will require an additional staffing resource(s) and/or engagement of an external contractor to collect and This project has been delayed due to resourcing.
+Resourcing will be considered during the 2023/24 financial year budget process and the action progressed accordingly.
+This will involve the development of project scope with input from the asset management business team.
+1.2.2: Upgrade and improve paths based on the condition assessment undertaken every 3 \$200,000 p.a.
+Engineering • • • A full road and footpath condition survey was completed by a qualified and independent